pmaglana/stolen-identity/README.md

 ## What broke / what surprised me

 The strategy/process of using a stolen account and creating a new app, give it control over a more important app is surprising enough, the best part is the attacker didn't even need to do/hack anything complicated.
+They just abused legitimate Azure features and permissions.

 ## Findings and recommendations